What is Strong Customer Authentication (SCA)?

 Summary of API changes

-To allow for the potential requirement of authentication in the payment flow, we’ve made a couple of additions to our API:
+To allow for the potential requirement of authentication in the payment flow, we’ve made a series of additions to our API:

 Subscriptions have new statuses for SCA